Useful information about holidays in Bequia

 There are two 24-hour ATM machines in Port Elizabeth at the bank.

 You can hire a vehicle from Gideon Rentals directly or please ask the reception team at your accommodation.
 Gideon Rentals will arrange all the necessary permits and licences as well as third party insurance but there is no CDW insurance in Bequia.
 Your vehicle will be delivered to and collected from your accommodation.

 While most of the main roads are in good condition, the quality can vary in more isolated locations, with steep hills and potholes quite commonplace.
 Please note that driving is on the left.

 And remember to take your driving licence with you!

 There is no hospital on Bequia, but there is a small basic clinic with a trained doctor in attendance.
-Your hotel/accommodation will offer any necessary assistance, as will our local ambassador Nicola Redway, in the case of illness or injury, but be aware that Bequia is a small and quite underdeveloped island without any sophisticated health care facilities.
+Your hotel/accommodation will offer any necessary assistance in the case of illness or injury, but be aware that Bequia is a small and quite un-developed island without any sophisticated health care facilities.
 The nearest hospital is in St Vincent, which is a boat ride away.
 We advise you to take sufficient supplies of any medication that you normally take and as always, make sure you have adequate medical insurance before you travel.